Posted on 24th September, 2020

 by Legal Staff

-Nevertheless, there are a series of signs that you may have been exposed to a high dose of glyphosate, which usually occur immediately after exposure.
+Nevertheless, there are a series of signs that you may have been exposed to a high dose of glyphosate, which usually occurs immediately after exposure.
 These symptoms include:

 However, the most comprehensive, multidisciplinary research project in Sri Lanka was conducted between 2011 and 2019 and concluded that there are multiple factors in addition to glyphosate that can lead to the development of kidney damage, including exposure to other toxic agents on the job, such as cadmium and arsenic.
 Selenium deficiency in the diet can also increase the risk of developing kidney damage in people who are regularly exposed to glyphosate.